rhinstaller/anaconda/docs/boot-options.rst

 inst.gpt
 ^^^^^^^^

-Prefer creation of GPT disklabels.
+Prefer creation of GPT disk labels.
+Use ``inst.gpt=0`` to disable this behavior and to allow creation of legacy MBR partitioning.

 Other options